jackdbd/vampa/README.md

 npx changeset add
 ```

-2: Select which packages are affected by this change, and whether this change causes a major/minor/patch version bump.
+2: Select which packages are affected by this change, and whether this change represents a major/minor/patch version bump.

 3: Double check the generated markdown file in the [.changeset](./.changeset/README.md) folder.
-This file will be consumed by changesets when generiting the next release.
+This file will be consumed by changesets when generating the next release.
 You can also double check whether changesets will trigger a major/minor/patch version bump using this command:

 ```sh
 npx changeset status